Fair History

 Seventy five plus years of community service projects have been financed from the proceeds of the Kiwanis sponsored Spalding County Fair.

-The Kiwanis Club of Griffin is made up of 120 members, all volunteers dedicated to community service.
+The Kiwanis Club of Griffin is made up of 97 members, all volunteers dedicated to community service.
 Over the past 74 years, the Kiwanis volunteers have built an infrastructure on this property valued at over $1.5 million.
 The property is used continuously for community activities.
-The Fair and Pancake Day are our two main fundraisers.
-All proceeds are retuned to the community.
+The Fair and Pancake Day are our two main fundraisers, and proceeds are returned to the community.